alanng10/class-lang/Doc/a.md

 Class has documentation that includes programming guide, system architecture, and API reference.

 Class as a platform is best platform to develop because it has easiest use lang elements and builtin infra.
+It is also best to make abstract.
+It is best to abstract any effect.